emmt/ConjugateGradient.jl/README.md

 [![Build Status](https://ci.appveyor.com/api/projects/status/github/emmt/ConjugateGradient.jl?svg=true)](https://ci.appveyor.com/project/emmt/ConjugateGradient-jl)
 [![Coverage](https://codecov.io/gh/emmt/ConjugateGradient.jl/branch/master/graph/badge.svg)](https://codecov.io/gh/emmt/ConjugateGradient.jl)

-This [Julia](https://julialang.org/) package provides an implementation of the (linear) conjugate gradient algorithm, possibly with a preconditioner.
+This [Julia](https://julialang.org/) package provides an implementation of the (linear) conjugate gradient algorithm, possibly with a pre-conditioner.
 `ConjugateGradient` exploits
-[`LazyAlgebra`](https://emmt.github.io/LazyAlgebra.jl) framework to be as general as possible without sacrificing performances.
+[`NumOptBase`](https://github.com/emmt/NumOptBase.jl)to be as general as possible without sacrificing performances.

 One of the requirements is to avoid allocating resources on every call so that the method can be used for real-time applications without the risk of being